devoncarew/simple_lint_rules/wiki/Experimental-Flags.md

+# Experimental Flags

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 ## Experimental Flags

 When working on new features, it is common to control the availability of the feature through a flag.
 These features are turned off by default during the development cycle and enabled by default after there is sufficient signal that the feature is ready.